 - ownership models: who is best placed to own and run parts of the network?

 Transport Focus previously looked at this agenda in 2004 – the last time a wide scale review of the railways took place.
 Passengers views on the structure of the railways articulated at that time remain just as relevant to this latest Rail Review:

-- passengers want to see improvements to their rail services – this review must focus on outputs to achieve this.
-Passengers accept the need for change but the review must not become a distraction or an excuse in itself.
-Change must be communicated to passengers and phased in gradually.
+- passengers want to see improvements to their rail services – this review must focus on outputs to achieve this and any changeg must be communicated to passengers clearly and phased in gradually.

-- passengers want a clear sense of strategic direction and the assurance that ‘somebody’ has a strategic vision for the railways.
-A single point of decision-making should exist to determine strategic investment priorities and overarching rail policy.
-Within this context there is scope for more of the non-strategic decision making to be devolved to national and regional administrations.
+- passengers want a clear sense of strategic direction and the assurance that ‘somebody’ has a strategic vision for the railways along with the capacity to determine strategic investment priorities and overarching rail policy.
+Within this context there is scope for more non-strategic decision making to be devolved to national and regional administrations.
 Funding should follow this.

-- passengers also want a sense that there is ‘someone’ in charge when it comes to the delivery of services to the passengers.
-A single ‘delivery unit’ – which is separate from the strategic decision-making body – should have the authority to procure top-level train company and infrastructure outputs.
+- passengers also want a sense that there is ‘someone’ in charge of delivering services to the passengers – separate from the strategic decision-making body – with the authority to procure top-level train company and infrastructure outputs.
 Within this structure train companies and Network Rail should be judged and rewarded according to the delivery of services for passengers and not the delivery of services to each other.